mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Leule left Exage on a liner bound for Asmera at the crack of dawn.
 He spent all of his scholarship money on a mid passage.
 Mother and Father refused to see him off but I went.
-I didn’t want my last memory of him to be the angry shouting match at the dinner table the night before.
+I didn't want my last memory of him to be the angry shouting match at the dinner table the night before.
 When I begged him to reconsider, he just spouted more of that Solomani Movement stuff.
 About how being of Solomani blood makes you special and how you have a unique destiny.
 The last straw for him was when Mr. Dimaakhuna assigned him to lathing duty at the plant.
-Leule said he couldn’t stand another day of working for that Vilani... well, I don’t want to repeat the next word.
-It’s impolite and besides, I always thought Mr. Dimaakhuna was a fair and reasonable boss.
+Leule said he couldn't stand another day of working for that Vilani... well, I don't want to repeat the next word.
+It's impolite and besides, I always thought Mr. Dimaakhuna was a fair and reasonable boss.